simulatedrealty/tinyworld/README.md

 ```

 ## Principles
 Recently, we have seen LLMs used to simulate people (such as [this](https://github.com/joonspk-research/generative_agents)), but largely in a “game-like” setting for contemplative or entertainment purposes.
-There are also libraries for building multiagent systems for proble-solving and assitive AI, like [Autogen](https://microsoft.github.io/) and [Crew AI](https://docs.crewai.com/).
+There are also libraries for building multiagent systems for problem-solving and assistive AI, like [Autogen](https://microsoft.github.io/) and [Crew AI](https://docs.crewai.com/).
 What if we combine these ideas and simulate people to support productivity tasks?
 TinyTroupe is our attempt.
 To do so, it follows these principles:

   1. **Programmatic**: agents and environments are defined programmatically (in Python and JSON), allowing very flexible uses.
 They can also thus underpin other software apps!
   2. **Analytical**: meant to improve our understanding of people, users and society.
 Unlike entertainment applications, this is one aspect that is critical for business and productivity use cases.
 This is also why we recommend using Jupyter notebooks for simulations, just like one uses them for data analysis.